Sarmad-Rj/10-Madrix-2025/README.md

 **Madrix** is a personalized AI assistant trained on **Sarmad Rj’s projects, skills, and achievements**.
 It uses **RAG (Retrieval-Augmented Generation)** with **Gemini AI**, providing **context-aware intelligent answers** in a sleek chat interface.
-**Fun Fact:** If You wonder why an AI assistant is named MADRIX or what is the mean of it, well, MAD is taken from SARMAD and RIX is taken form MATRIX.
+**Fun Fact:** If You wonder why an AI assistant is named MADRIX or what is the mean of it, well, MAD is taken from SARMAD and RIX is taken form MATRIX 🤷🏻‍♂
+.

 ### ✨ Features